 - that the defendant’s conduct was a substantial factor in causing the plaintiff’s harm.2

-The jury must decide whether each of these elements is proven, except for the second regarding whether the prior lawsuit ended in the plaintiff’s favor.
+The trial court jury must decide whether each of these elements is proven, except for the second regarding whether the prior lawsuit ended in the plaintiff’s favor.
 That is decided by the trial judge.3

 An example can help illustrate this legal concept.